Adult Reconstructive Surgery

 The academic schedule is composed of daily online readings and subsequent quizzes, weekly indications conferences, a monthly anatomy session, monthly journal club, and a variety of other regional and fellowship-based academic gatherings.
 Fellows participate in a one-week microvascular laboratory course and have cadaver laboratory availability to maintain their skills.

-There are amply opportunities for anatomical dissension/laboratory research.
+There are ample opportunities for anatomical dissension/laboratory research.
 With protected-time, fellows complete either a clinical or laboratory project by the end of their fellowship year.

 The fellowship is ACGME accredited and participates in the NRMP Match program.